-The COVID-19 pandemic has led to many international conferences being moved to virtual events.
-Our researchers at SmartHeart have given numerous virtual talks this year, and here we share a selection of their talks.
+Since April 2020, the COVID pandemic has led to many international conferences being moved to virtual events.
+Our researchers at SmartHeart have given numerous virtual presentations over this time, and here we share a selection of their posters and talks.

 Gastao Cruz, Olivier Jaubert, Haikun Qi, Torben Schneider, Rene Botnar and Claudia Prieto